ptbsare/mcp-proxy-server/README.md

      "mcpServers": {
        "my-proxy-sse": {
          "name": "MCP Proxy (SSE)",
+         // If using API Key authentication, append ?key=<your_key>
-         // Append ?key=<your_key> if authentication is enabled "url": "http://localhost:3663/sse?key=clientkey1"
+         "url": "http://localhost:3663/sse?key=clientkey1"
-         // The apiKey field might not be supported by all clients for SSE auth
+         // If using Bearer Token authentication, the client configuration method may vary.
+         // For example, some clients might support setting custom headers:
+         // "headers": {
+         //   "Authorization": "Bearer your_bearer_token_1"
-         // "apiKey": "clientkey1"
+         // }
        }
      }
    }